 No dive into the obscure of the games this time, just some personal stuff I want to express.

 There have been too many cases to count over the last few years where things pointed at a possible announcement of a Shenmue HD at various events.
 People can't be blamed however.
-While there are always naysayers that doubted any new Shenmue release to ever happen a lot of people, including me, never gave up their hope.
+While there have always been naysayers that doubted any new Shenmue release to ever happen, a lot of people, including me, never gave up their hope.
 Rereleases of Shenmue and Shenmue II have always been a lot more likely than Shenmue III and ever since the Kickstarter was announced, the likelynes of the former to happen aswell only kept rising and rising.

 And as the day passed a lot of things crossed my mind and I just want to collect them all here.